reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Descriptions
 - An EQ ported from Oneplus 8 Visible
 - Working with enforcing or permissive
+- It's still using UI from Razer Phone 2 for now
+- It doesn't support ACDB because using effect proxy

 ## Tested on
 - Redmi 4A (rolex) CRDroid Lineage based ROM Android 10 arm64-v8a